FaolanH/principles_of_data_analytics/README.md

 #

-### Task 9: Explore the Data Structure - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 9: Fit a simple linear regression - re-create the plots from task 5 and 6 and calculate the coefficient of R2

 #### Relevant Resources to view for Task 9:
 ##### Packages: sklearn, pandas, numpy